petermunro/graphql-exercises/03-fragments.md

 A fragments is a group of fields that can be reused.

 1. Execute this query:

         {
             first: organization(login: "facebook") {
                 login
                 id
                 url
-                members {
+                membersWithRole {
                   totalCount
                 }
             }
             second: organization(login: "Netflix") {
                 id
                 url
-                members {
+                membersWithRole {
                   totalCount
                 }
             }